pieterbos/PrintBone/README.md

 The bell takes about 30 hours of print time on an original Prusa i3 MK2.
 It can most likely be printed faster with a 0.6mm or 0.8mm nozzle.
 The slide takes about 8-12 hours print time.

+# Current state

+The large tenor works well.
+Release 0.1 is listed with a zip file under releases.
+It can cause rendering issues on the tuning slide when working with the OpenSCAD file.

+Release 0.2 is coming up soon. improvements:
+- fixes the rendering issue with the tuning slide
+- renders much faster - only 10 minutes on a quad core i7
+- No more supports needed except for bell section
+- Tube connectors have a little bit more clearance, easier to assemble
+- Addition of a logo and a better slide bow - they print much easier now.
+- calculate the bell-neckpipe connection heights automatically, making it much easier to make a longer or shorter bell section

+Also, a new 7 inch bell section was added.
+It fits a Conn 48H/6H/director slide (or modify to fit your own slide).

+The master branch or at least commit a49e66a41785ac1fe58c5a61df087de6b6ca1ddf contain a fully working version.
+The large tenor is ready to print and small tenor could use some fixes:

+Open issues before release:
+- the small tenor is slightly too short, that should be easy to fix.
+- Tuning on some partials on small the tenor are acceptable, but could be better.
+- Still requires 200mm of print area height for the small tenor - perhaps I should cut it up differently so it can print on popular printers with 180mm height?

+Wishlist:
+- more designs, including some historical trombones
+- a way to construct a good inner slide
+- a 7 or 7.5 inch bell that prints without supports - should be very possible, looking at some existing designs

 # License
 PrintBone is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License.